Creating an Active Black Country - a strategy to unite the Black Country to create active, healthier people and places - read more

 The CPSU website provides information, guidance and good practice to ensure all sports organisations have access to the resources they need to safeguard children.
 It features a free resource library containing video clips, best practice, template forms, policies and toolkits, all of which will help organisations ensure they have the right safeguards in place.
 Click here to visit the website.

-For those of you who haven't seen the revisions to the Working together guidance yet, CPSU have summarised the key points for sport on their website.
+For those of you who haven't seen the revisions to the Working Together guidance yet, CPSU have summarised the key points for sport on their website.

 The NSPCC have launched a campaign called ‘Share Aware’.
 The campaign is aimed at parents and carers of children aged 8-12 – the age at which they start doing more online, become more independent and use a greater range of devices.
 The campaign aims to encourage parents and carers to understand online safety and to have conversations with their children about keeping safe.